gregmac/WolfeFerryApp/README.md

 > **Live at: [www.wiferry.ca](http://www.wiferry.ca)**

-This is a basic app to view the schedule and cameras for the <a href="http://www.wolfeisland.com/ferry.php">Wolfe Island Ferry</a>.
+This is a basic app to view the schedule and cameras for the [Wolfe Island Ferry](https://www.ontario.ca/page/ferry-services#section-1).
 It's mainly designed for use from a smart phone but works from any web browser.

 ## Data feeds